hbctraining/Training-modules/IntroR/lessons/01_Intro-to-R.md

 1. Open RStudio
 2. Go to the `File` menu and select `New Project`.
 3. In the `New Project` window, choose `New Directory`.
-Then, choose `Empty Project`.
+Then, choose `New Project`.
 Name your new directory `Intro-to-R` and then "Create the project as subdirectory of:" the Desktop (or location of your choice).
 4. Click on `Create Project`.
 5. After your project is completed, if the project does not automatically open in RStudio, then go to the `File` menu, select `Open Project`, and choose `Intro-to-R.Rproj`.
 6. When RStudio opens, you will see three panels in the window.